-2. Progress on ESG best-practice engagement following a sustainable investment strategy
+Progress on ESG best-practice engagement

 As ESG has become a topic of increasing importance to the Fund and key stakeholders (investment funds, companies, etc.).
-In 2022, the Fund further engaged to different degrees with its portfolio companies in order to ensure that all met the new ESG standards the Fund had set itself.
+In 2023, the Fund further engaged to different degrees with its portfolio companies in order to ensure that all met the new ESG standards the Fund had set itself.